Wealth Planning Considerations for “DINKs”

 Because pets often replace children as a couple’s “fur-babies,” don’t forget to make plans for their future should something happen to you.
 As you plan, consider who will care for your pets upon your death.
 You may wish to set up regular payments to your chosen caregiver to help pay for your pets’ expenses.
 Then, consider formalizing your plans using a legally binding pet protection agreement, which can include the establishment of a pet trust that details how to care for pets and provides a financial means by which to do so.

 Healthcare planning for DINKs can be more challenging because there are no children to depend on in a health crisis.
-Each spouse should consider naming a back-up person who would be willing to make healthcare decisions and/or provide care if necessary.
-It’s also important to consider who will care for the remaining spouse upon the death of the first spouse.
+Each person should consider naming a back-up person who would be willing to make healthcare decisions and/or provide care if necessary.
+It’s also important to consider who will care for the surviving person upon the death of the first person.
 Long-term care insurance can be especially important for DINKs in planning for future care.